logos-co/roadmap/content/roadmap/vac/dr/consensus/nomos/carnot-2-3rds-vote-aggregation.md

 * write a research log post
 * desciption of the solution

-* spec is part of the RFC roadmap [[roadmap/vac/rfc/rfc/nomos/carnot-vote-2-3rds-vote-aggregation-specification | carnot-vote-2-3rds-vote-aggregation-specification ]]
+* support by the DST team: [[ roadmap/vac/dst/dr-support/vac/carnot-2-3rds-executable-spec | carnot-2rds-executable-spec ]]

 ### Risks